dsagman/picat/readme_hakank_comments4.md

     if Map.get(show)==true then println(X) end.
 ```

-hakank4: Or - as mentioned - earlier, with an added boolean parameter Print (true/false) to the predicate/function.
+hakank4x: Or - as mentioned - earlier, with an added boolean parameter Print (true/false) to the predicate/function.
-hakank4: Here is how I tend to do when wanting to add debug stuff, say to the predicate p/1.
+hakank4x: Here is how I tend to do when wanting to add debug stuff, say to the predicate p/1.
-hakank4:   p(X) :- p(X,false). % default debug printing is off
+hakank4x:   p(X) :- p(X,false). % default debug printing is off
-hakank4:   p(X,Print) :-
+hakank4x:   p(X,Print) :-
-hakank4:     if Print then println(x=X) end,
+hakank4x:     if Print then println(x=X) end,
-hakank4:     % ...
+hakank4x:     % ...
-hakank4.     .
+hakank4x:     .
-hakank4: calling p(X) does not print anything, but p(X,true) does.
+hakank4x: calling p(X) does not print anything, but p(X,true) does.
-hakank4: However, this usage is perhaps not easiest when doing ad hoc debugging.
+hakank4x: However, this usage is perhaps not easiest when doing ad hoc debugging.
+DS: Added.

 ## `readchar` for single step execution